-By the mid-30s Fritz had given his little park a name "Kiddieland."
+By the mid-30s, Fritz had given his little park the name "Kiddieland."
 This was before the era of the Kiddieland name being used for amusement parks for young children.
 It was the first known use of the name "Kiddieland."
 However, his attempt to register the trademark failed, the name eventually was used generically in reference to the type of park he envisioned - an amusement park with rides geared primarily toward children by the nature of their size and the speed and action of the mechanical rides.

 Art Fritz has been credited with "launching a whole new development in the outdoor amusement industry."
 By 1940, Fritz had added the German Carousel, two Miniature Steam Locomotives, the Little Auto Ride, the Roto Whip in 1938, and a Ferris Wheel in 1940.

-The 1940s brought the era of World War II and as one might expect, delayed further growth and development at Kiddieland until the post war years.
+The 1940s brought the era of World War II and, as one might expect, delayed further growth and development at Kiddieland until the post-war years.
 Still, Fritz believed parents always found a way to bring their children out to the Park to make some memories and escape their problems of the day.

 Grandma Fritz (Anne) and the second generation continued to operate the park for the next ten years.
-Some of Fritz's grandchildren, the third generation, were also involved in the park's operation by this time.
+Some of Fritz's grandchildren, the third generation, was also involved in the park's operation by this time.

 In 1977, Kiddieland was purchased by three of Fritz's grandchildren and their spouses.
 Two of these families and their children, the fourth generation, were the Park's last owner/operators.
-The late 70's marked a change in the vision of Kiddieland's future.
-The growth and development was in the direction of "Fun for the Entire Family."
+The late '70s marked a change in the vision of Kiddieland's future.
+The growth and development were in the direction of "Fun for the Entire Family."
 Additions in 1978 and 79 included a game building and the Mushroom Ride.

 |Among its attractions was a fire engine, which was used to pick up birthday party guests at their homes and deliver them to the amusement park.|